MMZK1526/Haskell-WHILE-Code/README.md

 while y > 0
   a := a * y
   y := y - 1
-a
+return a

 Step 14:
 y := y - 1
 while y > 0
   a := a * y
   y := y - 1
-a
+return a

 Step 15:
 y := 1 - 1
 while y > 0
   a := a * y
   y := y - 1
-a
+return a

 Step 16:
 y := 0
 while y > 0
   a := a * y
   y := y - 1
-a
+return a

 Step 17:
 [DO NOTHING]
 while y > 0
   a := a * y
   y := y - 1
-a
+return a

 Step 18:
 while y > 0
   a := a * y
   y := y - 1
-a
+return a

 Step 19:
 if y > 0